 But of course it is not as simple as that.
 There are other considerations to analyse.
 Such as how and why the trespasser was able to access the swimming pool?
 And the concept of the innocent trespasser!

 This is just one example of the important of law in the hospitality industry.
 There are other factors to consider as well.
-We will discuss this in another article.

 Think about how you can protect yourself from potential lawsuits if you are working in the hospitality industry.
 How relevant do you think an understanding of the law will ensure that you know what to do when any form of unfortunate event were to occur.